mcmoyer11/whquestions-tgrep2/corpus/README.md

 ## Run TDTlite

 Running TDTlite is incredibly simple once everything is set up.
-Simply type, from the top level of the example_project:
+Simply type, from the top level of the project_name:

 `$ run -c swbd -e -o`